-It’s nice to train your employees, but you’ll have no baseline for measuring performance and improvement if you aren’t tracking skills development and certifications—or at the very least, course completion.
+It’s nice to train your employees.
+However, you’ll have no baseline for measuring performance and improvement if you aren’t tracking skills development and certifications.
+Or at the very least, course completion.
 An LMS needs to have automated reporting that ensures managers and supervisors can monitor and track compliance with training requirements.

 Where your organisations require CPD (Continuing Professional Development) tracking or Avetmiss (Australian Vocational Education and Training Management Information Statistical Standard) Reporting, your chosen LMS needs to have this as part of its reporting capabilities.